Circaea lutetiana canadensis

 Evening Primrose family (Onagraceae)

-Cultivation: The preference is light to medium shade, mesic conditions, and a rich loamy soil with abundant organic matter.
+Cultivation: The preference is dappled sunlight to medium shade, more or less mesic conditions, and a rich loamy soil with abundant organic matter.

-Range & Habitat: Enchanter's Nightshade is a common plant that occurs in most counties of Illinois (see Distribution Map).
+Range & Habitat: The native Enchanter's Nightshade is an occasional to locally common plant that occurs in most counties of Illinois (see Distribution Map).
+This plant may be less abundant than in the past because of browsing by deer.
 Habitats include mesic deciduous woodlands, including oak woodlands and maple/basswood woodlands, and areas that are adjacent to woodland paths.
 Sometimes this species occurs in wooded upland areas and along ravine slopes.

-Faunal Associations: The nectar and pollen of the flowers attract small bees, including Halictid bees and Little Carpenter bees.
-They are also visited by Syrphid flies.
-Birds and mammals help to distribute the seeds, as the small burs can cling to feathers and fur.
-These seed-bearing burs can cling to the clothing of humans as well.
-Deer occasionally browse on the foliage of Enchanter's Nightshade (see Albertine, 1997).
+Faunal Associations: The nectar and pollen of the flowers attract small bees, including Halictid bees (Lasioglossum spp.) and little carpenter bees (Ceratina spp.); they are also visited by Syrphid flies and bee flies (Bombyliidae).
+The caterpillars of a moth, Mompha terminella (Enchanter's Cosmet), are blotch leaf-miners.
+Birds and mammals help to distribute the seeds, as the small bur-like fruits can cling to feathers and fur; these fruits can cling to the clothing of humans as well.
+Deer occasionally browse on the foliage of Enchanter's Nightshade.

 Photographic Location: A mesic deciduous woodlands at Busey Woods in Urbana, Illinois.